Umuzi-org/ACN-syllabus/content/projects/github-api-consume-part-1/_index.md

 title: Consume Github API
 ---

-In this project you'll make use of Github's awesome API.
+In this project, you'll make use of Github's awesome API.
 We chose Github for this project because:

 - You are already familiar with Github
 - The api is really well documented